Justice Deputy, Los Angeles County Supervisor, Hilda Solis

 Member Since: 2019

-Prior to joining the ACLU, she worked in juvenile correctional facilities conducting individual and group therapy sessions with sex offenders and volunteered with the OC Probation Department’s Adult Sex Offender Unit.
+Esther has also worked in juvenile correctional facilities conducting individual and group therapy sessions with sex offenders and volunteered with the OC Probation Department’s Adult Sex Offender Unit.

 She earned her B.S. in Criminal Justice from CSU Long Beach and graduated as a Dean’s Scholar with a Masters in Social Work from USC.